mapsver/MGTOA-Calendar/README.md

 - Execute parser_with_Selenium-rev2.py for extraction
 	- Ensure that the 'parser_with_Selenium-rev2' script is set to Vakyam(SuryaSiddantha)
 	- REMEMBER: In the parser script, Set the start-date and end-date in the script
+	- The extraction may stall at times which requires manual re-extraction from the stalled date.. change the start/end dates and re-run.
-	- if extraction was run multiple times.. make sure the data is consolidated into a single txt file called 'drikCalendarPHX-Vakyam.txt'.
+	- if extraction was run multiple times, make sure the data is consolidated into a single txt file called 'drikCalendarPHX-Vakyam.txt'.
 - Execute excelWriter-rev2.py for excel output.
 	- Requires all the input to be in a single txt file in the same dir called 'drikCalendarPHX-Vakyam.txt'.
 - XL output Manual FORMATTING: